 Greek Bouzouki

-This instrument became extremely popular in the 1920s and is synonymous with greek music.
-If you are looking for a unique Greek souvenir to bring home, consider a musical instrument.
+This instrument became extremely popular in the 1920s and is synonymous with Greek music.
+If you are looking for a unique Greek souvenir to bring home, consider a musical instrument like a Greek Bouzouki.
+It is one of those things you can only find in Greece!

 While they can be tough to travel with, you can find Bouzouki shops that have miniature ones.